1920: Carlton Cards is founded by Harry Harshman. The first office was located on Spadina Avenue in downtown Toronto, Ontario

 1956: Carlton Cards is purchased by American Greetings of Cleveland, Ohio.

-1964: Carlton Cards moves from its downtown location to a new corporate headquarters and manufacturing location at 1460 The Queensway in Toronto
+1964: Carlton Cards moves from its downtown location to a new corporate headquarters and manufacturing location at 1460 The Queensway in Toronto, ON.

 1972: Carlton Cards launches candle manufacturing.